dgmouris/zero_to_api/README.md

    - create an app with models (and add them to the admin), serializers, views, urls,
    - create an api for the app above and hook it up to our web project.
 - If we have time
+   - Add some javascript that can "consume" our api.
    - Deploy to heroku.
-   - Add a lot of data from an opendata platform using management commands.
+   - Add a lot of data from an (opendata platform)[https://www.kaggle.com/ma7555/cat-breeds-dataset] using management commands.

 ## What is a restful api, and who uses it?